 “Princess?” a voice asked from the crowd.

-Denth and Tonk Fah both spun, hands going to their waists.
-Once again, Denth’s weapon was out before Vivenna could track.
+Denth and Tonk Fah both spun, hands going to their weapons.
+Once again, Denth’s sword was out before Vivenna could track.
 This time, however, he didn’t strike.
 The man behind them didn’t seem much of a threat.
 He wore ragged brown clothing, and had a dirty face.
 He had the look of a farmer, if one who had hit on very unpleasant times.

 “Oh, princess,” the man said, hurrying forward, ignoring the blades.
 “It is you.
-I heard rumors, but. . .oh, you’re here.”
+I heard rumors, but. . .oh, you’re here!”

 Denth shot a look at Tonk Fah, and the larger mercenary reached out, putting a hand in front of the newcomer before he got too close to Vivenna.
 She would have thought the caution unnecessary, had she just not seen Denth kill two men in an eye blink.
 It was still only slowly seeping into her mind that people could be that dangerous.
 If this man had a hidden weapon, and if he had Denth’s speed, he could kill her before she realized what was happening.